Position vs Runout

 Geometric Dimensioning and Tolerancing, and the concept of “True Position,” originated due to a rejection of functional parts as a result of coordinate dimensioning.
 Let’s look at a simple assembly to illustrate why this is true, and how GD&T Position takes care of this problem.

-“How do I inspect position if my drawing references ISO?”
-In today’s Question Line Video, Jason looks at a part with a cylindrical hole feature and compares the ASME and ISO standards for controlling the position of that hole.
+In this Question Line Video, Jason reviews a drawing example and compares the ASME and ISO standards for controlling a hole with position tolerance.

 In this question line video, we explain when to use the diameter symbol in a feature control frame.
 The examples below illustrate the unique tolerance zones shapes and sizes for position, perpendicularity, straightness, runout, and cylindricity controls.